Circular Temple

 Circular Temple is an album by American jazz pianist Matthew Shipp featuring his trio with bassist William Parker and drummer Whit Dickey, which was recorded in 1990 and released on the tiny label Quinton Records.
 The album was reissued in 1994 by Infinite Zero, a label founded by Henry Rollins and Rick Rubin to re-release out-of-print records, which was a division of American Recordings, under the umbrella of Warner Bros.
 Records.
+It will be reissued on CD and, for the first time, on vinyl in 2023 on ESP-Disk'.

 Music

 Circular Temple is a suite for piano, bass and drums in four movements.
 The second movement, subtitled "Monk's Nighmare", is referred to by Dickey as a "bop extravaganza".
 According to David Fricke, "the opening keyboard motif finds the pianist twisting a riff marriage of Bud Powell's 'Dance of the Infidels' and Thelonious Monk's 'Well, You Needn't'."
 The third movement is a duet between Parker and Dickey.
 The fourth and final movement begins with a piano solo section.

 In his book Visions of Jazz: The First Century, Gary Giddins says "If you think there's nothing to be done with Monk but play his tunes, listen to parts two and four of Shipp's Circular Temple, in which he adduces his own Monkian theme with percussive certainty."